Bald Eagle

 Bald eagles are easily recognized by their large size and distinctive white head.

 The identification of this American bird is a relatively simple matter.
-Measuring about 28 to 38 inches tall from head to tail, it easily ranks among the largest birds in all of North America.
-When its wings are outstretched as it soars gracefully in the sky, the bald eagle can sometimes reach more than seven feet from one tip to the other.
+Measuring about 28 to 38 inches from head to tail, it easily ranks among the largest birds in North America.
+When its wings are outstretched, the bald eagle’s wingspan can sometimes reach more than 7 feet from one tip to another.
+It’s estimated that the female is about 25% larger than the male on average.
+Males typically weigh between 6.6 and 10 pounds, while females weigh between 10 to 14 pounds.
 Most of the body is covered in dark brown plumage, but the head and tail feathers are both covered in white feathers.
-They also have strong yellow talons and sharp beaks specialized for killing prey.
-It’s estimated that the female is about 25% larger than the male on average, but otherwise, both sexes look the exact same, which makes identification very difficult unless they’re standing side by side.
+Otherwise, both sexes look the same, making identification difficult unless standing side by side.

 Bald eagles are extremely strong fliers that seem to glide effortlessly above the ground on thermal currents and strong updrafts for miles in all directions.
 While they mostly hunt and sleep alone in the non-breeding season, bald eagles do form strong pair bonds with each other to raise a new brood every year; they communicate through a series of high-pitched chirps, whistles, and chattering sounds.
 When nesting sites are particularly scarce, bald eagles may start dangerous or deadly fights with each other to challenge the territory.